-1 Whether or not spearcons are recognized by listeners as speech may depend upon the listener's abilities and experience as well as the word or phrase that is accelerated.
-As the name implies, we view spearcons as a hybrid of speech and nonspeech auditory displays.
+1 Whether or not spearcons are recognized by listeners as speech may depend upon the listener's abilities and experience, as well as the word or phrase that is accelerated.
+As the name implies, spearcons can be viewed as a hybrid of speech and nonspeech auditory displays.